metabase/metabase/docs/administration-guide/databases/bigquery.md

 #### Dataset ID

 Each BigQuery dataset will have a **Dataset ID**.
 You can find this ID via the [Google Cloud Console](https://console.cloud.google.com/).
-If you're not sure where to find the Dataset ID, see Google's documentation on [getting information on datasets](https://cloud.google.com/bigquery/docs/dataset-metadata#getting_dataset_information).
+If you're not sure where to find the **Dataset ID**, see Google's documentation on [getting information on datasets](https://cloud.google.com/bigquery/docs/dataset-metadata#getting_dataset_information).

-> When entering the Dataset ID, omit the Project ID prefix.
+> When entering the **Dataset ID**, omit the Project ID prefix.
 For example, if your ID is `project_name:dataset_id`, only enter `dataset_id`.

 #### Service account JSON file

 Upload the service account JSON file you created when following the [steps above](#google-cloud-platform:-creating-a-service-account-and-json-file).
 The JSON file contains the credentials your Metabase application will need to read and query your dataset, as defined by the **roles** you added to the service account.
-If you need to add additional roles, you have to create another service account, download the JSON file, and upload the file to Metabase.
+If you need to add additional **roles**, you have to create another service account, download the JSON file, and upload the file to Metabase.

-### Sliders

 #### Use the Java Virtual Machine (JVM) timezone